MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

     - W3C CSS Validator was used to validate the CSS code.

 * [JSHint](https://jshint.com/)
-    - The JSHints JavaScript Code Quality Tool was used to validate the site's JavaScript code.
+    - The JSHint JavaScript Code Quality Tool was used to validate the site's JavaScript code.

 * [Favicon.cc](https://www.favicon.cc/)
     - Favicon.cc was used to create the site favicon.